nih-cfde/training-and-engagement/docs/General-Tools/UNIX/read.md

 ```

-We can there are a lot more books, and we can look at the first few lines of all the txt files with the *.
+We can see there are several more books in the directory, and we can look at the first few lines of all the txt files with the *.

 ```bash
 head *.txt